nsarvar/sspMaroqand/README.md

 Solution:

+The program is created using python on Linux OS

-`data.txt` must be in the same folder with task1.py Run the linux command: `python task1.py`
+`data.txt` must be in the same folder with `task1.py`

+Run the command: `python task1.py`

 ## Task 2